inspircd/docs/docs/3/configuration-changes.md

 - The `/MODENOTICE` command has been moved to the new modenotice module.
 See the documentation in modules.conf.example for more details.

-- The close module has been moved to inspircd-extras.
+- The close module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_close` to install it.

 - The geoip module has been replaced with the geo_maxmind and geoclass modules.
 In order to upgrade load these modules and replace comma-delimited `<connect:geoip>` entries with space-delimited `<connect:country>` entries.

-- The jumpserver module has been moved to inspircd-extras.
+- The jumpserver module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_jumpserver` to install it.

 - Server configuration for the ldapauth module has been moved to `<database>`.
 See the documentation in modules.conf.example for more details.